mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **SPEAR-HOOK**
-A combination of spear (at one end) and four-pronged grappling hook (at the other), the yurletya is 250cm in length and was a favourite duelling weapon of early Aslan cultures.
+A combination of spear (at one end) and four-pronged grappling hook (at the other), the yurletya is 250cm in length and was a favorite duelling weapon of early Aslan cultures.
 It is still frequently used for ritual or ceremonial purposes.
 After any attack is made with the weapon, regardless of the result, a second attack may be made immediately after